GluuFederation/flex/docs/install/vm-install/suse.md

 ```
 flex-replace-flex-version-suse15.x86_64.rpm.sha256sum: ok
 ```

-- Install the package
+### Install the Release Package

+Use SUSE `zypper` tool to start the installation process
 ```
 sudo zypper install ~/flex-replace-flex-version-suse15.x86_64.rpm
 ```

-## Run the setup script
+### Run the setup script

 - Before initiating the setup please obtain an [SSA](../../install/software-statements/ssa.md) to trial Flex, after which you are issued a JWT that you can use during installation specified by the `-admin-ui-ssa` argument.

 - Run the setup script:

 ```
-sudo python3 /opt/jans/jans-setup/flex/flex-linux-setup/flex_setup.py -admin-ui-ssa [filename]
+sudo python3 /opt/jans/jans-setup/flex/flex-linux-setup/flex_setup.py -admin-ui-ssa [ssa-filename]
 ```

+## Verify and Access the Installation

+Verify that installation has been successful and all installed components are accessible using the steps below:

-## Log in to Text User Interface (TUI)
+- Log in to Text User Interface (TUI)

-Begin configuration by accessing the TUI with the following command:

 ```
 /opt/jans/jans-cli/jans_cli_tui.py
 ```

-Full TUI documentation can be found [here](https://docs.jans.io/stable/admin/config-guide/jans-tui)

-To login admin UI
+[TUI](https://docs.jans.io/stable/admin/config-guide/jans-tui) is a text-based configuration tool for Gluu Flex Server.

+- Log into Admin-UI using URI below
 ```
 https://FQDN/admin
 ```

-To login casa
+- Access Casa using URI below
 ```
 https://FQDN/casa
 ```

 ## Uninstallation

-Removing Flex is a two step process:
+Removing Flex is a two-step process:

 1. Delete files installed by Gluu Flex
 1. Remove and purge the `jans` package